Skip to content

 13.1 Network Attacks and Defense

 The previous part covered industrial networking: protocols, topologies, MRP, and Hirschmann switches.
-All of that assumes the network carries legitimate traffic.
+The previous content assumed the network carries legitimate traffic.
 In practice, networks face attacks that exploit protocol weaknesses.
-Understanding attacks at the packet level enables you to build effective defenses and detect attacks in progress.
+Understanding attacks at the packet level enables engineers to build effective defenses and detect attacks in progress.

-A firewall rule that blocks “bad traffic” is only as good as the engineer’s understanding of what bad traffic looks like.
+A firewall rule blocking “bad traffic” is only as effective as the engineer’s understanding of bad traffic patterns.
 Knowing how a SYN flood consumes server resources, how ARP poisoning redirects traffic, and how MAC flooding bypasses switch security transforms abstract threats into concrete, detectable patterns.

-Before examining specific attacks, define the core terms that security discussions rely on.
+Before examining specific attacks, review the core terms that security discussions rely on.

 TermDefinition